Orb or Wheel weaving spiders

 Genus Celaenia

 Celaenia excavata is better known as 'Bird-dropping' or 'Bird-dung' spider because it resembles it.
-An other common name is 'Orchard spider'.
+Another common name is 'Orchard spider'.

 The spider is 2 - 3 mm large and white, brown and cream of colour.